abcdmku/wizard/PRPs/comprehensive-documentation.md

 - ⚠️ May need minor adjustments based on Nextra theme specifics
 - ⚠️ Interactive component implementation details may vary

-This PRP provides comprehensive context for documenting all undocumented features in WizardOpus with clear implementation steps and validation criteria.
+This PRP provides comprehensive context for documenting all undocumented features in Wziard with clear implementation steps and validation criteria.